Beef Broth vs Stock: What’s the Difference?

 Broth, stock, bone broth — what is the difference, anyway?

 If it’s any consolation, the internet is just as confused as you are.
 Chicken broth vs chicken stock, beef stock vs beef broth; it seems as though the two terms are used interchangeably.

 There are a few differences between stock and broth, including cooking time, herbs, and the bones used.
 But don’t worry, we’re about to break it down for you.

 But first, one common misconception needs to be made known:

 Plain “Broth” Is Not Bone Broth

 Broth from the grocery store is not bone broth.
 At least, not by the same definition you have come to understand through the content written on this site.
-By now, you know homemade bone broth is filled with amino acids and other incredible nutrients.
-It helps to heal leaky gut, boosts your immune system, has anti-inflammatory properties, and protects against a wide variety of diseases.
+By now, you know homemade bone broth contains amino acids and other incredible nutrients that help to support gut health and the immune system.

 That is not what you will find labeled as “broth” on store shelves.